Estimate Time5 min

 Here are the key features of nano options:

 • 1x multiplier.
 Traditional options contracts control 100 shares for each contract.
-Nano options control just 1 share.
+Nano options control just one share.
 In many instances, the price of a standard options contract can be a barrier to entry for regular traders, so this lower-stakes options contract trading at lower prices may make it more feasible for some traders.

 • Limited strikes with a short expiration date.
-In addition to having the smallest multiplier of any index contract listed on a US exchange, nano options have an expiration date no more than 1 week out.
+In addition to having the smallest multiplier of any index contract listed on a US exchange, nano options have an expiration date no more than one week out.
 Normally, options chains have many strike prices and expiration dates.
 Nano options were designed with simplicity in mind by having a short expiration with a limited number of strike prices.
 While this may reduce your choices, it may make the decision-making process easier for less experienced options traders.

 • Cash settled.
 There is no delivery of physical shares—nanos are settled in cash.
-Because nano options are cash settled, they may have potentially favorable tax treatment as capital gains may qualify for the 60% long-term/40% short-term tax rate.*
+Because nano options are cash settled, they may have potentially favorable tax treatment as capital gains may qualify for the 60% long-term/40% short-term tax rate.1

 Comparison of SPX index options